hgld/utba/content/subscribe.md

 * **Full:** $25 per year - Choose this membership if you're an adult, fully employed and are not a full time student.
 * **Reduced:** $15 per year - Choose this membership if you're a full time student, underemployed or retired.

 You can pay by credit card using the buttons below.
 Your membership will renew automatically.
-You can cancel your membership at any time by emailing treasurer@urbantorontobeekeepers.org
+You can manage and cancel your membership at any time by visiting our [Billing Portal](https://billing.stripe.com/p/login/8wM5kSgaO3eb5yw144).
+If you have any questions or problems email treasurer@urbantorontobeekeepers.org